Sergio Hernandez-Acosta

 Automated hate speech detection deciding whether a given text contains hateful content.
 Developed a hate speech classifier by leveraging PyTorch to fine-tune a BERT model.

-The University of Texas at Austin began offering a graduate program in data science dating back to Spring 2021.
 Constructed a Random Forest Classifier and Bagging Classifier that predicts an applicant's admission result ('Accepted' or 'Rejected') based on common metrics like GPA, GRE scores, educational background.

 Insights: Some of the top influential factors to get accepted include application promptness, undergraduate GPA, and at least some prior work experience.
 A candidate fares better the earlier they apply and if they have a GPA of around 3.50.